ezrosent/frawk/info/overview.md

   CSV-escaped lines (enabled via `-o csv` and `-o tsv`).
 * frawk has a builtin `join_fields` function that produces a string of a particular range of input columns.
-* frawk provides `int`, and `hex` functions for converting a scalar value to an integer, and parsing a hexadecimal string to an integer.
+* frawk provides an `int` function for converting a scalar value to an integer, and a `hex` function for converting a hexidecimal string to an integer.
 It also supports hexadecimal numeric literals.

 ### What is different